Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 An undergraduate business management degree can help students develop skills necessary for management positions.
 Some businesses may desire candidates who have completed a business management degree program at the master’s level.

-The BLS Projected Growth for 2021-2031 is published by U.S. Bureau of Labor Statistics.
-This data reflects the BLS' projections of national, not local, conditions.
-These data points are not specific to University of Phoenix students or graduate.
+BLS Occupational Employment Projections, 2022-2032 is published by the U.S. Bureau of Labor Statistics.
+This data reflects BLS’ projections of national (not local) conditions.
+These data points are not specific to University of Phoenix students or graduates.

 How much is an online business management degree?